Feminine Star Africa

 What we Provide

-Home stay entails living with a family and sharing toilet, bath but separate bedrooms.
+Home stay entails living with a family and sharing toilet, bath but separate or shared bedrooms.

 Guesthouses have bedroom, toilet and bath indoors and sitting area.

-Depending on the particular community for a project, volunteers are sometimes received in specific accommodation allocated for them.
+Depending on the particular community for a project, volunteers are sometimes received in specific accommodation allocated for just for them.

 Our meals are mostly local foods and some continental dishes.
-Through creativity, we make our local food very relatable and enjoyable to our volunteers.
+Through creativity, we make our local food very relatable and enjoyable for all our volunteers.
+We always ensure we need the nutritional needs of our volunteers.

 No reviews yet.